ncthbrt/nact.xyz/content/lessons-reason/getting_started.md

     - bucklescript
 language: reasonml
 ---
 Reason Nact has only been tested to work on Node 8 and above.
-You can install nact in your project by invoking the following:
+You can install Nact in your project by invoking the following:

 ```bash
 npm install --save reason-nact